 And for a millisesecond, you experience the peace of a simple act of generosity, then he adds: “except for all of those obscenities, you’re an amazing wordsmith.”
 Then, in way of explaining— perhaps just to himself, for I didn’t inquire—why he has kept coming back he adds, having clearly resigned himself to the defects, “But: that’s just Amy.”

-Because the real of all this societal bullshit is that we now have 12 years to unchain from lifetimes—a billion fold strong—of human assumptions we were clearly mistaken about, and the truth of this world is that we clutch pearls about cussing, and not about some homeless person pushing his dog in a shopping cart.
-We speak our offense about a women saying whatever the fuck she feels is best but not about wealth inequality or a planet so imperiled we’re counting down from 12 to when we won’t be able to exist here anymore.
-We grant tolerance to a wordsmith without questioning whether that’s even our place and don’t take offense that in so doing we’re missing the bigger picture that we might be wrong.
-And in panning out—to where the next 12 years we have to reverse the damage to the planet becomes our entire lifetime—we will need to cuss, panic, rage, topple and speak anger free of the societal constraints that have anesthetized us to THIS, because as I understood finally— after my life of conformity—everything we said, everything we thought, and everything we did were all wrong, and now to save ourselves and our world, we need to be all the things we never were.
+For the real shit of all these implanted social requirements is the starving polar bears, reduced arctic ice to reflect the heat of the sun and 12 years to unchain from lifetimes of human assumptions we were clearly mistaken about.
+And the truth of this world is that we clutch pearls about cussing, and not about some homeless person pushing his dog in a shopping cart.
+We speak our offense about a women saying whatever she feels is best but not about wealth inequality or a planet so imperiled we’re counting down years from only the number 12 to when we won’t be able to exist here anymore.
+We grant tolerance to a wordsmith and allow ourselves to miss that our opinion on the subject might be just a big pile of useless bullshit clearly enunciated.